Hamiltonian Forging of a Thermofield Double: Mean-Field Approximation

 from where the modified energies can be read off

 being $\rho=\frac{N_e}{N}=\frac{1}{N} \sum_p \langle n_p \rangle$ the density of particles.
 Two equivalent routes can be applied to solve this problem i) determining energies and densities self-consistently $\sum_k \langle n_k \rangle= \sum_k \theta(\mu-\tilde\omega_k)$ or ii) minimizing the free energy with respect to the average densities \cite{bruus2004many}.
 In our case, we choose to minimize the energy numerically by finding the optimal configuration \cite{Pavarini:819465}.
 That is, we run over $N_e$, filling the $N_e$-lowest energy levels, and we identify the lowest energy configuration.
-Once obtained the modified energies $\tilde\omega_k$ (\figref{A3}) we recompute the overlaps , which show, in general, a substantial improvement regarding the case of using the non-interacting energies $\omega_k$. \figref{A2} shows the numerical results for the previous cases.
+Once the modified energies $\tilde\omega_k$ (\figref{B2}) have been obtained, we recompute the overlaps.
+In general, they show a substantial improvement when compared to the case of using the non-interacting energies $\omega_k$. \figref{B3} shows the numerical results for the previous cases.
 Finally, note that the overlaps are not invariant under $\epsilon_0 \rightarrow -\epsilon_0$.
 The reason lies in the density deviations, which depend on $U, t,$ and $\epsilon_0$ in different ways.
 Therefore, the same applies to the limits of what we can consider a weak coupling regime.